freaktechnik/justintv-stream-notifications/privacy.md

 The extension uses real-time info to decide directly on your machine if it should show a notification, or when a channel is opened, if it should instead switch to an existing tab and such features.
 However this will never lead to any information leaving your browser.

-When using the streamlink integration, the URL of the stream is sent to the streamlink integration extension.
+When using the streamlink integration, the URL of the stream is sent to the streamlink integration extension exclusively when requesting to open a stream with streamlink from the UI of this extension.
 No other data is sent to that extension.
-If the notification sound extension is installed, it will be informed whenever the extension shows a notification.
+If the notification sound extension is installed, it will be informed whenever this extension shows a notification.
 However no notification contents are sent to the notification sound extension.

 For questions or data issues, contact jtvnotificationssupport@humanoids.be